grassrootseconomics/eth-tracker/README.md

 - Git
 - Docker
 - NATS server
-- Redis server (Optional)
-- Access to a Celo RPC node
+- Access to an RPC node, archive preffered

 See [docker-compose.yaml](dev/docker-compose.yaml) for an example on how to run and deploy a single instance.